Craftsman style deck with warm wood tones and detailed railings

 Building the deck around the soak changes everything

-A hot tub dropped onto a flat deck is a missed opportunity.
-The most successful installations build the deck around the tub — sunken into the platform so the rim sits flush with the boards, with built-in steps, integrated storage for covers and towels, and privacy screening on at least two sides.
+Dropping a hot tub onto a flat deck is a lost opportunity.
+The best installations have the deck built around the tub – sunken into the deck so that the rim is flush with the boards, with built in step, integrated cover/towel storage, and privacy skirting on at least 2 sides.

 Zen garden deck with minimalist design and natural elements